 1

-Arm Listener Head back to n8n and hit Execute Workflow.
+Arm Listener Head back to n8n and hit Execute Workflow (or click Listen for test event on the Trigger node).
 The server now sits actively listening for input payloads.

 2

-Send Pulse Grab your smartphone and manually send a standard WhatsApp message to your tied number.
+Send Pulse Grab your smartphone and manually send a standard WhatsApp message (like "Hello bot!") to your tied number.

 3

-Monitor Feedback Verify the visual nodes immediately illuminate in execution green within n8n indicating valid traffic lock.
+Monitor Feedback Verify the visual nodes immediately illuminate in execution green within n8n, indicating valid traffic lock and successful delivery.

 n8n Live Execution View